Strasmore Research

 What is the difference between volume and open interest?

 Volume counts option contracts traded during the current session and resets to zero each day.
-Open interest counts contracts outstanding — opened and not yet closed — and carries over.
-Every trade adds to volume, while open interest rises, falls, or stays flat depending on whether each side of the trade opened or closed a position.
+Open interest counts contracts outstanding, opened and not yet closed, and carries over.
+Every trade adds to volume; open interest moves only with the mix of opening and closing sides.

 Why is open interest updated only once a day?

 Open interest is a clearinghouse count, not a tape count.
-The public tape does not mark trades as opening or closing; OCC reconciles those marks across all clearing members after the session and publishes the updated figure before the next open.
-During market hours there is no official running number.
+The public tape does not mark trades as opening or closing; OCC reconciles those marks across clearing members after the session and publishes the figure before the next open.

 Can volume be higher than open interest?

-Yes — on short-dated contracts it is routine.
-A position opened and closed within one session adds two trades of volume and nothing to the next morning's open-interest print, and a contract that expires today never appears in tomorrow's figure.
-On July 6, 2026, 38.8% of all contracts traded on the US tape were in options expiring that same session — each of the day's ten busiest contracts among them.
+Yes, on short-dated contracts it is routine.
+A position opened and closed within one session adds volume twice and nothing to the next morning's open-interest print, and a contract expiring today never appears in tomorrow's figure.
+On July 6, 2026, 38.8% of all US options volume was in contracts expiring that same session.
 See what a 0DTE option is for the mechanics.

-Every panel above is a stored, inspectable query — expand the SQL to audit it, or point the same questions at any session or underlying on the Strasmore terminal.
+Every panel above is a stored, inspectable query, expand the SQL to audit it, or point the same questions at any session on the Strasmore terminal.